viamrobotics/docs/docs/components/servo.md

 ![A diagram showing the signal wire of a servo connected to pin 16 on a Raspberry Pi.
 The servo's power wires are connected to a 4.8V power supply.](../img/servo/servo-wiring.png)

+Most robots with a servo need at least the following hardware:

+- A [board component](/components/board/) that can run `viam-server`
+- A servo
+- A power supply for the board
+- A power supply for the servo

 {{% alert title="Note" color="note" %}}

 Instead of powering the servo with a separate power supply, you may choose to power it using the 5V and ground pins on the board.